gitagogaming/stopwatch_touchportal_plugin/README.md

 # Stopwatch Touchportal Plugin

-A very simple stopwatch plugin.<br>
-Use it to calculate the time it takes to complete certain actions in Touchportal, and or potentially use it for creating some sort of react game inside of OBS.
+This plugin provides a simple stopwatch function that can be used to time actions in Touchportal, or potentially used to create a reaction game in OBS.

-**Actions:**
-- Start Stopwatch and displayed decimal places
-- Stop Stopwatch

-**States:**
-- Status: Started / Stopped
-- Current Elapsed Time
+## Features

+- **Start Stopwatch:** Specify a name & start a new stopwatch - Displays the elapsed time
+- **Pause Stopwatch:** Pauses the current stopwatch and display the final elapsed time.
+- **Reset Stopwatch:** Stops & Resets the stopwatches counter to 0
-- Total Elapsed Time
+- **States:**

-Any feature requests/ideas please open an issue or reach out to me in the TouchPortal Discord.
+  - **Status:** Indicates whether the stopwatch is currently running or stopped.
+  - **Current Elapsed Time:** Displays the elapsed time for the current stopwatch.